-- The most active users of the information center are those associated with the middle management ranks.
-This includes managers, financial analysts, administrative assistants, and any other staff members that support middle management. - This middle management group represents the majority of the information center clientele, because it is where most of the micros can be found--and micro activities have become the responsibility of the information center manager. - When microcomputers began to surface, IS management viewed them as nothing more than a glorified desk calculator.
-When management became concerned with the number of microcomputers being acquired and the variety of incompatible products being used, the problem was given to the information center to solve. - What is happening is that the information center is shifting its emphasis to micro-related activities.
+- The most active users of the information center and those people associated with the middle management ranks.
+This includes manages, financial analysts, administrative assistants and any other staff members that support middle management. - This middle management group represents the majority of the information center clientele, because it is where most of the micros can be found, and micro activities have become the responsibility of the information center manager. - When the microcomputers began to surface, IS management viewed them as nothing more than a glorified desk calculator.
+When management became concerned with the number of microcomputers being acquired and the variety of incompatible products being used, the problem was given to the information center to solve. - What is happening is that the information center is shifting its emphasis to the micro-related activities.
 The micro user base is growing so rapidly that training these people, who are scattered all over an organization, has become one of the major concerns.

-- Another end-user related service that is gaining momentum is the text, image, and voice processing aspects of office automation.
+- Another end-user related service that is gaining momentum is the text, image \wedge 0 and voice processing aspects of office automation.
 Word processing, electronic mail, electronic filing, and automated administrative management are not only being accepted, they are becoming standard office methods.
-Because these services are directed at the end user, they too have been given to the information center to oversee. - The end-user computing evolution is picking up speed, and the sharing of resources through LANs and multiuser microcomputer systems is the new wave, along with linking micros to mainframes.
-End users are starting to find ways to develop transaction-driven systems on their microcomputers, and bypass IS red tape. - Vendors, including IBM, are seizing the opportunities created by the surge of interest in end-user computing and are developing products aimed at the integration of data processing, office automation, communication, and end-user computing.
-INPUT sees this integration coming to fruition in the early 1990s and is calling it the Electronic Office period. - Once the line between end-user computing and corporate systems development is erased by the Electronic Office period, new systems will be developed that will encompass the needs of all organizational levels, from corporate headquarters to the individual. - The central host mainframes will be unable to handle the processing load created by the Electronic Office period.
-Communications and mainframe loads will be alleviated by departmental processors, which will be linked to the mainframe and will service the local needs of work groups and individuals. - Once end-user computing becomes intertwined with production systems and office automation, the related issues will become the responsibility of the systems development function, and the information center will disappear.
+Because these services are directed at the end user, they too have been given to the information center to oversee. - The end-user computing evolution is picking up speed and the sharing of 0 resources through LANs and multiuser microcomputer systems is the new wave, along with linking micros to mainframes.
+End users are starting to find ways to develop transaction-driven systems on their microcomputers, and bypass the IS and tape. - Vendors, including IBM, are sigzing the opportunities created by the surge of 0 interest in end-user computing and are developing products aimed at the integration of data processing, office automation, communication and end-user computing.
+INPUT sees this integration coming to function in the early 1990s and is calling it the Electronic Office period. - Once the line between end-user computing and corporate systems o development is erased by the Electronic Office period, new systems will be developed that will encompass the needs of all organizational levels from corporate headquarters to the individual. - The central host mainframes will be unable to handle the processing load 0 created by the Electronic Office period.
+The communications and mainframe loads will be alleviated by departmental processors, These processors will be linked to the mainframe and will service the local needs of work groups and individuals. - Once end-user computing becomes intertwined with production systems and 0 office automation) the related issues will become the responsibility of the system development function, and the information center will disappear.